| Barry MacDonnell's

-Create a custom table.wcm - This macro creates a custom table at the cursor position with your preferred default settings for the number of columns and rows, as well as the table's horizontal position, cell margins, cell widths, and cell format (numbers, currency, etc.)
+Create a custom table.wcm - This macro creates a custom table at the cursor position with your preferred default settings for the number of columns and rows, as well as the table's horizontal position, cell margins, cell widths, and cell format (numbers, currency, text, etc.)

 Click the Download link in the left column and save the archive file (CustomTbl.zip) to any convenient folder on your computer.
 Then extract the Create a custom table.wcm macro and place it in your Default of Supplemental macro folder.
 (For additional help with this see the Downloading... link in the left column on this page.)